Type your tag names separated by a space and hit enter

 - As indicated, IgG insulin antibodies are rarely pathogenic, so attributing insulin resistance to antibodies is valid only when very high titer and only having ruled out more common causes.

-- Church D et al: Diagnosis of insulin autoimmune syndrome using polyethylene glycol precipitation and gel filtration chromatography with ex vivo insulin exchange.
-Clin Endocrinol (Oxf) Sep 02 [PMID:27588366]
+- Church D, Cardoso L, Bradbury S, et al. Diagnosis of insulin autoimmune syndrome using polyethylene glycol precipitation and gel filtration chromatography with ex vivo insulin exchange.
+Clin Endocrinol (Oxf).
+2016.
+[PMID:27588366]

 Comment: This study on 3 patients without diabetes but with recurrent spontaneous hyperinsulinemic hypoglycemia found that caution must be used in using immunoprecipitation with polyethylene glycol, but gel filtration chromatography can identify insulin immunocomplexes with enhanced sensitivity.